AJ340/Library-Management-System/README.md

 # Library-Management-System
-CSCI 135
+CSCI 135 (Software Analysis and Design I)
-This assignment was to make a simple library management system
+This assignment was to make a simple library management system to manage books and their related information

 Assignment details in hw2.pdf file
 PDF is property of Hunter College